Texas Comptroller of Public Accounts Property Tax Assistance Division

 The Texas Comptroller of Public Accounts (Comptroller's office) is required to approve continuing education programs and educational courses for property tax appraisers and tax assessor-collectors (Occupations Code, Section 1151.1015).
-The Comptroller may approve publications relating to the appraisal of property and the administration of taxes, including materials published by The Appraisal Foundation (TAF), the International Association of Assessing Officers (IAAO), or other professionally recognized organizations, for use in the administration of property taxes (Tax Code, Section 5.05).
+The Comptroller’s office may approve publications relating to the appraisal of property and the administration of taxes, including materials published by The Appraisal Foundation (TAF), the International Association of Assessing Officers (IAAO), or other professionally recognized organizations, for use in the administration of property taxes (Tax Code, Section 5.05).

-Accordingly, programs and courses offered by or through TAF, IAAO and the Appraisal Institute (AI) are approved by the Comptroller.
+Accordingly, programs and courses offered by or through TAF, IAAO and the Appraisal Institute (AI) are approved by the Comptroller’s office.
 These programs and courses are not subject to submission for approval until further notice.

-Continuing education programs and educational courses that have not been approved by the Comptroller must be submitted for approval as outlined in this policy.
+Continuing education programs and educational courses that have not been approved by the Comptroller’s office must be submitted for approval as outlined in this policy.

 To receive approval of and continuing education credit for an educational course, the course must be submitted to the Comptroller's Property Tax Assistance Division (PTAD) for approval at least 90 calendar days prior to the date of the course offering.
 Educational courses include courses required for initial classification and/or certification in accordance with TDLR's classification system for property tax professional registrants and courses of greater than two days in duration for which continuing education credit may be obtained.

 Educational courses may only deal with six issues: (1) appraisal procedures and methods; (2) tax assessment and collection; (3) ethics; (4) laws and rules, including implementation of new legislation; (5) Uniform Standards of Professional Appraisal Practices (USPAP); or (6) customer service.
 PTAD will review requests and will approve, deny or ask for more information to make a determination concerning the number of hours for which credit will be given by the Texas Department of Licensing and Regulation (TDLR).
 Continuing education programs must also deal with these issues and will be conducted in a period of two days or less.